rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 ---
-title: Helm Charts in Rancher
+title: Helm Charts and Apps
 ---

 <head>
   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/helm-charts-in-rancher"/>
 </head>

+In this section, you'll learn how to manage Helm chart repositories and apps in Rancher.

+Helm chart repositories in Rancher are managed using **Apps**.

+## Catalogs

+In Rancher v2.4 and earlier, repositories of applications were called "catalogs".
+In Rancher v2.5, the section of the UI formerly named **Catalogs** was renamed to **Apps & Marketplace**, and later, **Apps**.

+## Helm Charts in Rancher

-In this section, you'll learn how to manage Helm chart repositories and applications in Rancher.
-Helm chart repositories are managed using **Apps**.
-It uses a catalog-like system to import bundles of charts from repositories and then uses those charts to either deploy custom Helm applications or Rancher's tools such as Monitoring or Istio.
+Rancher uses a catalog-like system to import bundles of charts from repositories and then uses those charts to either deploy custom Helm applications or Rancher's tools such as Monitoring or Istio.
 Rancher tools come as pre-loaded repositories which deploy as standalone Helm charts.
 Any additional repositories are only added to the current cluster.

 ### Versioning Scheme